Hodge modules and cobordism classes

-see \cite{De2}, \cite{De3}, \cite[1.3.4]{MSS}, etc. With this definition it is easy to see that the canonical self-pairing on $A_X[d_X]$ is $(-1)^{d_X}$-symmetric, that is, symmetric if $d_X$ is even, and skew-symmetric otherwise.
-(The argument seems more complicated if one adopts a definition using the functor $\DD$.) \sk We assume $S$ is either symmetric or skew-symmetric.
+see \cite{De2}, \cite{De3}, \cite[1.3.4]{MSS}, etc. With this definition it is easy to see that the canonical self-pairing on $A_X[d_X]$ is $(-1)^{d_X}$-symmetric (that is, symmetric if $d_X$ is even, and skew-symmetric otherwise) when $X$ is smooth and pure-dimensional, since $\DD A_X\cong A_X[2d_X]$ (here the isomorphism may depend on the choice of $\sqrt{-1}$).
+The argument seems more complicated if one adopts a definition of (skew-)symmetric pairing using the functor $\DD$, see Remark~R1.1e{1.1e} below. \sk We assume $S$ is either symmetric or skew-symmetric.
 The {\it symmetric cobordism group\1} $\Om_{A+}(X)$ is defined to be the quotient of the monoid of isomorphism classes of symmetric self-dual bounded $A$-complexes with constructible cohomology sheaves, which is divided by the {\it cobordism relation\1} explained below.
 The {\it skew-symmetric cobordism group\1} $\Om_{A-}(X)$ is defined by replacing symmetric with skew-symmetric.
 Here the sum is given by direct sum.
-These are abelian groups, since we have in $\Om_{A+}(X)$ or $\Om_{A-}(X)$
+These are abelian groups, since we have in $\Om_{A+}(X)$ or $\Om_{A-}(X)$ \htt{1.1.3}{}